dchambers/composerjs/README.md

 then each node would now contain a sum of the values for all nodes beneath it.

-Notice here how the handler has to guard to against `input.p1` and `input.p2`, both or either of which may be `null` if the leaf nodes have not been created.
+Notice how the handler has to guard to against `input.p1` and/or `input.p2` being `null`, since nodes may not have any leaf nodes.

 ## Specialized Types